DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/description.md

     - 'yyyy-MM-ddTHH:mm:ssZ'
     - 'yyyy-MM-ddTHH:mm:ssx'

-This demo shows how to use additional properties to customize your Calendar.
-You can toggle the checkboxes on the right to change the Calendar in real time.
+This demo shows how to use the component's properties to customize its appearance and behavior.
+You can toggle the checkboxes on the right to change the Calendar configuration in real time.

 ## Disable Dates

-Use the [min](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#max) properties to specify the range of available dates.
-In this demo, these properties limit the range to three days before and after the current date.
-Enable the "Specified min value" and "Specified max value" checkboxes to apply the properties.
+To specify the range of available dates, use the [min](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#max) properties.
+In the demo, these properties limit the range to three days before and after the current date.
+Check the "Specified min value" and "Specified max value" checkboxes to display the range of available dates.

 If you need to disable specific dates, use the [disabledDates](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates) property.
 Toggle the "Disable weekend" checkbox to see how this setting affects the component's behavior.
 You can specify either an array of predefined dates or a function that determines whether a date is available.

 ## Set the Beginning of the Week

-To specify the first day of the week, pass its index (0 - for Sunday, 1 - for Monday, and so on) to the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property.
+To specify the first day of the week, set the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property to its index (0 - for Sunday, 1 - for Monday, and so on).

+## Display Week Numbers

+To display a column of the week numbers, set the [showWeekNumbers](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#showWeekNumbers) property to `true`.

 ## Handle Value Change

+You can handle the [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) change.
+For this, use the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#onValueChanged) property.
-Set the [onValueChanged](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#onValueChanged) property to handle the **value** change.
-In this demo, the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) and the Calendar both use this property to pass values between each other.
-You can use one of these components to change the date.
+In the demo, the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) and the Calendar both use the **onValueChanged** property to pass values between each other.
+Use one of these components to change the date.
 See how it affects the other.

 ## Customize Cell Appearance

-Use the [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) property to customize cell appearance.
+To customize cell appearance, you can use the [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) property.
 In this demo, when you toggle the "Use the Custom Cell Template" checkbox, all the weekends on the Calendar become blue, and all the holidays become red.
-You can set your own function that changes the class of the span element that contains cell text.
+You can implement a custom function that changes the class of the span element that contains cell text.

 ## Other Customizations

-Set the [disabled](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabled) property to disable the Calendar.
+To disable the Calendar, set the [disabled](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabled) property to `true`.

-To specify the initial calendar view (month, year, decade, or century), set the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property.
+To specify the initial Calendar view (month, year, decade, or century), use the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property.